Friday, July 20, 2012

 I haven't owned OUTLAND since the laserdisc I bought in the early 90's.
 I probably still have it somewhere, but I haven't had a working laserdisc player for a couple of years now so I have to go by memory on what it looked like.
 I remember it looking "okay".
 It was more notable for being released in widescreen which at the time was still a novelty.
 I never got it on DVD due to reading reviews that claimed it looked horrible.
 The DVD may have used the existing laserdisc master, and generally speaking laserdisc masters did not port well to DVD.
 DVD had an extra 100 or so lines of resolution and was much better at handling colors and so exposed the weaknesses in the older, brighter masters used for laserdisc.
 An analogous situation would be how some HD masters done just a few years ago don't always work well for Blu-Ray.
 The technology changes so quickly it's no wonder things get transferred over and over again.* I never saw the DVD, and I always assumed that it would eventually be remastered and re-released.
 It took a little longer than I expected.

 The image looks likes film and is DARK, which is as it should be.
-Peter Hyams acted as his own cinematographer for many of his films, and right or wrong, he likes to shoot mostly with practical lighting.
-On paper, he wasn't the DP for OUTLAND but for all intensive purposes he controlled the filming of it**.
+Peter Hyams acted as his own cinematographer for many of his films, and right or wrong, he liked to shoot things in a way that almost looks like only practical lighting was used.
+This is not the same as actually using practical lighting; his films are stylized and it either works for you or it doesn't.
+On paper, he wasn't the DP for OUTLAND but for all intents and purposes he controlled the filming of it**.
 This results in atmospheric shots that sometimes border on being murky.
-I like his style, but can understand why one might not especially when the lighting doesn't necessarily match the subject matter, like in RUNNING SCARED, for instance.
+I like his style but can understand why one might not especially when the lighting doesn't necessarily match the subject matter, like in RUNNING SCARED, for instance.
 His style works perfectly for OUTLAND, however.

 All this said I think the good far outweighs the bad.
 Sean Connery was still in his prime and gives a thoughtful, physical performance.
 The sets are expansive (and expensive) and go a long way towards giving the film an interesting reality.
 The design of the visual effects shots are creative and use the Introvision process to good effect.
 The Blu-Ray features a great 5.1 lossless track that contributes much to the overall fun factor, mostly with greatly improved bass response.
 James Sikking and Frances Sternhagen give great performances in supporting roles.